-I have a special interest in cancer survivorship and improving transitions between oncology and primary care.
-I am privileged to have a growing primary care clinic with a unique focus in providing comprehensive care for patients with a history of cancer as well as those carrying genetic diagnoses conferring elevated risk.
-I feel incredibly fortunate to do this work, and my goal is to provide thoughtful, compassionate, and holistic care for all my patients.
+She has a special interest in cancer survivorship and improving transitions between oncology and primary care.
+Her practice is uniquely focused on providing comprehensive care for patients with a history of cancer as well as those carrying genetic diagnoses of elevated risk.

-As a journalist, I strive to bridge the gaps between academic medicine and everyday lives.
-I am a former AAAS Mass Media Fellow, and I was a regular columnist for Scientific American and MDEdge.
-My writing has also appeared in Undark Magazine, Health Affairs, STAT News, Aeon Magazine, Science Progress, and The News & Observer and has been republished in The Atlantic and The Best American Science and Nature Writing anthology.
+As a journalist, she strives to bridge the gaps between academic medicine and everyday lives.
+She has been a regular columnist for Scientific American and MDEdge.
+Her writing has appeared in numerous publications and been reprinted in The Atlantic and The Best American Science and Nature Writing anthology.

-I have an academic interest in bioethics.
-I interned with the Presidential Commission for the Study of Bioethical Issues, and I have done ethics research on return of incidental findings in medicine and research.
-My ethics papers have been published in the New England Journal of Medicine, Penn Bioethics Journal, and Ivy Journal of Ethics.
+An additional interest of Dr. Yurkiewicz is bioethics.
+She interned with the Presidential Commission for the Study of Bioethical Issues, conducted extensive research, and published her discoveries in the New England Journal of Medicine, Penn Bioethics Journal, and Ivy Journal of Ethics.

 - Internal Medicine